expresspigeon/blog/src/content/kb/editor/creating-and-editing-template.md

 ### How to Add a Text Link

-To add a link to your newsletter simply click the link button in the local editor which will open up the _Insert Link_ window.
+To add a link to your template simply click the link button in the local editor which will open up the _Insert Link_ window.
 Here you can enter the desired URL, the text to display, the title (which will display when hovered over) as well as the type of link (link list).